Do you run a multi user WordPress blog?

 One of the fears we have, as administrators of a website, where more users have access, is that they do improper things that endanger the security of our site.
 That’s why it’s so important to register the activity of your WordPress site.

-A common concern of any administrator of WordPress is to be able to control the changes made by clients or users with permissions to modify WordPress settings.
+A common concern of any administrator of WordPress is to be able to control the changes made by clients or users with file and folder permissions to modify WordPress settings.
 This concern is easy to eliminate with Tracking User Activity WordPress Plugins given below.
 These plugins act as effective means for monitoring, track your users and recording their actions .

 In this post, we’re going to show you how to track user activity in WordPress.
 This allows you to put a control and balance system in place for when things get ugly.
 The question is to find out what went wrong, who did it, and how to fix it.